marcel-sl/oppia/UsingGit.md

    $ git commit -a -m "Add a new graphical editor."
 ```

-4. When you are ready to push changes to the code.google.com repository, run:
+4. When you are ready to push changes to the GitHub repo, run:
 ```
    $ git push origin develop
 ```